therock297/app-frontend/README.md

 # App Frontend
-The flutter code for mobile frontend
+The flutter code for mobile app frontend